UPDATES to this page are in red font.

 Contact Patricia Biesiot if you have questions or want help uploading text and/or photos: firstname.lastname@example.org or 601-466-8102.

-Pat will upload your Senior Class picture (assuming you had one) for the "Then" photo, unless you want to upload another one instead.
+Pat will upload your Senior Class picture (assuming you had one) or a photo from a previous yearbook for the "Then" photo, unless you want to upload another one instead.
+Images must be in .jpg, .gif, or .png format.

 If you don't have access to a scanner, let Pat know and we'll figure out a way for you to mail the photos for her to scan and upload for you.